Overview

 List files and folders

-folder and prefix terminology
+folders and prefix terminology

 The API describes folders as prefixes, but the docs also mention folders.